ShankyTiwari/create-a-tiny-Cryptocurrency-using-Nodejs/README.md

 # Create a tiny Cryptocurrency (ShaCoin) using Nodejs
 This project demonstrates how to Create a tiny Cryptocurrency (ShaCoin) using Nodejs (Javascript).
-AM calling this Cryptocurrency, to **ShaCoin**.
+Am calling this Cryptocurrency, to **ShaCoin**.

 ## Installation
 1. `Run install`